 The free-forever plan is a great way to get a feel for the software.
 But if you’re serious about using it to manage project teams, you should definitely upgrade to the Unlimited plan.

-Starting at just $5 per user per month, it’s an amazing value for everything you need to manage an Agile project.
-You’re better off upgrading to Business or Business Plus if you need to run multiple Agile projects simultaneously with different teams and project managers.
+Starting at just $7 per user per month, it’s an amazing value for everything you need to manage an Agile project.
+You’re better off upgrading to a Business or Enterprise plan if you need to run multiple Agile projects simultaneously with different teams and project managers.

 Wrike is an excellent option for linear projects and waterfall management.
 It comes with Gantt charts, Kanban boards, pre-built workflows, and automated approval processes.
 The software works great for things like event management, client or employee onboarding, and product delivery—all of which require sequential steps.